datahoarder/fec_individual_donors/README.md

         | csvsql --tables individual_donors --no-constraints -i sqlite)
 ~~~

-### Insert the data in bulk
+## Insert the data in bulk

-Note: Actually, probably not a good idea to try to insert all the data at once.
-Will try to figure out a more memory-safe way.
-The example below has been alterted to just insert the first 500,000 records:
+It's not a good idea to try to insert all the data at once; csvsql wasn't really designed to be memory-efficient for that kind of bulk loading.

+The example below has been altered to just insert the first 500,000 records:

 ~~~sh
 $ cat data/all-individuals.csv \